-The new station will be positioned south of Arden Street in the vicinity of Laurens Street.
+The new station will be located on Laurens Street, just south of Arden Street.

 The proposed Metro Tunnel will begin at the Western tunnel entrance passing below Moonee Ponds Creek and CityLink and arriving at Arden station.
 From Arden station, the twin tunnels will pass underneath North Melbourne and continue on to the new station at Parkville.

-Arden station will be located within easy walking distance to North Melbourne Recreation Centre, the Arden Street Oval and North Melbourne Pool.
+Arden station will be located within easy walking distance to North Melbourne Recreation Centre, the Arden Street Oval as well as the 57 tram, several bus routes and North Melbourne station.

-It is proposed that Arden station will initially be accessed from an entry near the corner of Barwise Street and Laurens Street, between Queensberry and Arden streets.
+It is proposed that the main entrance to the new Arden station will be located on Laurens Street, between Queensberry and Arden streets.
 This will provide direct access to existing residential, retail and commercial areas east of Laurens Street.

 There will also be provision for future entrance points at the western end of the station to service the area as it develops.

-Station entrances will connect to a single station concourse leading down to the platform level.
-Access between the street level and the central island platform level will be provided via a mixture of escalators, stairs and lifts.
+Access between the street level, concourse and the station platforms will be provided via a mixture of escalators, stairs and lifts.